SleepingLife-dev/Violetii/README.md

 # Violetii
-new feature phone OS making for fun
+new DE making for fun(for feature phones)